edrex/pdx-street-trees-map/README.md

  - Use a single overlaid Chosen-style element for faceted filtering ([examples](https://github.com/localytics/angular-chosen/blob/master/example/index.html), [optgroup support](https://github.com/localytics/angular-chosen/issues/47)), [with nested data](https://groups.google.com/d/msg/angular/s7vyrvWQZgg/YCtfd_aAmEMJ)
  - Nice point icon (or per-species icons)

+## Retrospective

+ - Messaging might be a nice way to loosely couple components without sharing state
+ - angular-leaflet-directive is nice as a reference, but for more than basic maps it is enormously helpful to "own" the directive code

 ## References